 Keeping Cats and Rabbits Safely

-The younger the cat, the better
+The Younger the Cat, the Better

 How to Introduce Cats and Rabbits

-6. After both animals are comfortable with this situation, you can allow both out at the same time, but make sure you are close by.
+After practicing the previous step for weeks to months, you can allow both the kitten and rabbit out at the same time, but make sure you are close by and able to control the situation.
 Interestingly, the rabbit will often be the more aggressive party at this point.
-They may even charge at the cat to assert their dominance.
-This is actually a good thing as it shows the cat the rabbit is not food.
-A cat who is comfortable with the rabbit will just walk away.
+They may even charge at the kitten to assert their dominance.
+This shows the kitten the rabbit is not food.
+A kitten who is comfortable with the rabbit will just walk away.

 Risks of Keeping Cats and Rabbits